- What is OPCAT and what does it require?

 Civil society has an important role to play in the process of first determining Australia’s NPM and subsequently in the NPMs themselves.
 Education and awareness amongst members of the public is vital if the OPCAT is to be successful.
 The Commission, together with the Asia Pacific Forum of National Human Rights Institutions, hosted a seminar on 25 November 2009 on ‘Implementing the OPCAT in Australia’.

 The OPCAT assists Australia in meeting its existing international human rights obligations.

 Once Australia becomes a party to the OPCAT, the Australian Government will be required to establish a national system of visits to all places of detention, including prisons, juvenile detention, immigration detention and other places where people are deprived of their liberty.

 In particular, the Commission has reported on the conditions of immigration detainees in Australia since the introduction of mandatory immigration detention in 1992.
 The President, on behalf of the Commission, conducts regular inspections of immigration detention facilities in order to monitor whether the conditions and the treatment of immigration detainees comply with Australia’s human rights obligations.

 The establishment of a NPM under OPCAT would facilitate a greater level of transparency and accountability with regard to conditions for, and treatment of, people in immigration detention in Australia.

 The Commission has recommended that the Australian Government should ratify the OPCAT and establish an independent National Preventive Mechanism to conduct regular inspections of all places of detention.
-This should include all immigration detention facilities, including those located in excised offshore places such as Christmas Island.

 - The Subcommittee on Prevention of Torture